The New Year is from this moment forward!

-If you’re looking to set New Year’s goals or resolutions, we have another suggestion worth considering.
+If you’re setting New Year’s goals or resolutions, here’s another suggestion worth considering.

 At iCreateDaily, we’re all about a strong dose of daily doing blended with perpetual learner’s mind with a “question everything ” attitude.
 We’re all about doing what works best for you.
 AND… that whatever works best for you, may not be what works best for us or the next person, and vice versa.

-A part of self discovery is identifying the things you’re doing that are because you think you should… because society said so… or because of a date on the calendar.
-Or… if it’s because you really think it, believe it or have found it to work for you.
+A part of self discovery begins with that which compels you.
+Identify the things you’re doing that are because you think you should… because society said so… or because of a date on the calendar.
+Or… if it’s because you really think it, believe it and have found it to work for you… because it compels you from intrinsic motivation or as a haunting idea that never goes away.

-Now, with all the disclaimers out of the way, we’re sharing our thoughts and perspectives on New Year’s Goals over New Year’s Resolutions.
+Now, with all the disclaimers out of the way, we’re sharing our thoughts and perspectives on setting New Year’s goals over New Year’s resolutions.

 Resolutions fall by the wayside.